apache/nuttx/graphics/README.txt

   This is the "back-end" of a tiny windowing system.
-It contains most of the important window management logic:  clipping, window controls, window drawing, etc.  Currently, the NXserver is the only "front-end"
+It contains most of the important window management logic:  clipping, window controls, window drawing, etc.  Currently, the NXserver is the only "front-end" (Historically, there was a single user front-end, NXSU, but that front- end no longer exists).

 graphics/nxmu
 libnx/nxmu
   This is the NX multi user "front end".
 When combined with the generic "back-end" (nxbe), it implements a multi-threaded, multi-user windowing system.
 The files in this directory present the window APIs described in include/nuttx/nx/nx.h.
-The multi-user front end includes the NX graphics server that executes on its own thread;  multiple graphics clients then communicate with the server via a POSIX message queue to serialize window operations from many threads.
+The multi-user front-end includes the NX graphics server that executes on its own thread;  multiple graphics clients then communicate with the server via a POSIX message queue to serialize window operations from many threads.
 The multi-user front-end is selected